LogoLogo

 • Delegators delegate their EO tokens to validators to help secure the network.
 They share in validator earnings without operating nodes, but accept slashing risks if their chosen validators misbehave.

-• dApps & Protocols use eOracle's data and computation feeds in their applications which may span across DeFi, NFTs, insurance, and other sectors.
+• dApps & Protocols use EO's data and computation feeds in their applications which may span across DeFi, NFTs, insurance, and other sectors.
 They pay fees that sustain the network's economy.

-• Oracle Validated Services (OVSs) - OVSs are the specialized data or computation layers built on top of eOracle’s Stack.
+• Blockchain Oracle Validated Services (OVSs) - OVSs are the specialized data or computation layers built on top of EO’s Stack.
 Each OVS caters to its own domain, such as cybersecurity, insurance, weather, or eSports.
 This specialization fosters higher-quality, more accurate and secure data streams and computational services for dApps.

 Page cover image